Richard Strange

-Richard "Kid" Strange (born January 1951) is an English writer, actor, musician, and curator, who was the founder and front man of mid-1970s protopunk art rock band Doctors of Madness.
+Richard "Kid" Strange (born in January 1951) is an English actor, writer, musician, and curator, who was the founder and front man of mid-1970s protopunk art rock band Doctors of Madness.

 Music

+1975–1990s

-Strange's first band was Doctors of Madness, formed in 1975, recording three influential but non-commercial albums.
+Richard Strange's first band Doctors of Madness, formed in 1975, releasing three albums.
 The band was supported by the Sex Pistols, the Jam and Joy Division.
 He disbanded the band in 1978, after Dave Vanian of the Damned briefly joined him on vocals.
 He subsequently recorded as a solo artist, releasing two albums The Live Rise of Richard Strange (Ze Records 1981) and The Phenomenal Rise of Richard Strange (Virgin Records 1981) before further releases with the Engine Room up to the early 1990s.

 Strange has collaborated on recordings by International Noise Orchestra, Anni Hogan and Jolie Holland.
 He has produced records by Way of the West ("Don't Say That's Just for White Boys"), Tom Robinson ("Martin's Gone") and the Nightingales album Pigs on Purpose.

+2000s–present

-Strange toured Japan in 2005 and 2007 with multi-instrumentalist David Coulter and the Japanese band Sister Paul, playing a selection of Doctors of Madness songs.
-In 2007 he was part of Jarvis Cocker's Meltdown Festival, at the Royal Festival Hall, in an evening of songs from Walt Disney films; performed with the producer/arranger Hal Wilner in Brooklyn; and performed at the Barbican, alongside David Byrne, Tim Robbins, Steve Buscemi, Shane MacGowan and Suzanne Vega.
+Richard Strange toured Japan in 2005 and 2007 with multi-instrumentalist David Coulter and the Japanese band Sister Paul, playing a selection of Doctors of Madness songs.
+In 2007, he was part of Jarvis Cocker's Meltdown Festival, at the Royal Festival Hall, in an evening of songs from Walt Disney films; performed with the producer/arranger Hal Wilner in Brooklyn; and performed at the Barbican, alongside David Byrne, Tim Robbins, Steve Buscemi, Shane MacGowan and Suzanne Vega.

-In 2009 Strange performed at the Glastonbury Festival, performing his 1981 political concept album The Phenomenal Rise of Richard Strange live, in its entirety.
+In 2009, Strange performed at the Glastonbury Festival, performing his 1981 concept album The Phenomenal Rise of Richard Strange live, in its entirety.
 He also played Port Eliot, Hay-on-Wye and Fenton Festivals.